-(b) The interest rates represent weighted average at the time of modification.
+(b) The interest rates represent weighted average at enrollment.

-Payment status of FDMs
+Payment status of FDMs and redefaults

-The following table provides information on the payment status of retained credit card FDMs during the years ended December 31, 2024 and 2023.
+The following table provides information on the payment status of FDMs during the year ended December 31, 2023.

-Amortized cost basis Year ended December 31, (in millions) 2024 2023 Current and less than 30 days past due and still accruing \$ 811 \$ 558 30-89 days past due and still accruing 74 59 90 or more days past due and still accruing 41 31 Total \$ 926 \$ 648
+Year ended December 31, 2023 (in millions) ortized at basis Current and less than 30 days past due and still accruing \$ 558 30-89 days past due and still accruing 59 90 or more days past due and still accruing 31 Total \$ 648